There's no denying the raw power of social media.

 It's a wicked-tricky case, I know.
 But I encourage you to give it a shot.
 Tap into your students’ natural talents and interests.
 Try using social media as a platform for micro-writing practice, and to let their passions emerge, grow, deepen.

-To get some inspiration and to get your students going, download the PDF, ‘15 Solid Strategies for using Social Media in the Secondary Classroom (the smart way’)’.
+To get some inspiration and to get your students going, download the PDF at my Free Resource Library.